Skip to content Skip to footer navigation

 CHOICE has been testing and assessing products and services for over 60 years, never afraid to name a poor-performer when we see one.

 Every November, we call out the year's worst in our Shonky Awards.
-Our 2024 list will be a roll call of goods and services you'll definitely want to avoid come Black Friday, so follow us on Facebook and Instagram to catch it when it drops.
+Consider our recently-released 2025 Shonky winners a roll call of the goods and services you'll definitely want to avoid this Black Friday.

-In the meantime, check out our list of the worst products we've tested so far this year and stay across our regular rundowns of products to avoid to stay up to date on what you shouldn't be buying.
+Also check out our rundown of the worst products we've tested this year and stay across our regular guides on products to avoid to keep abreast of what you shouldn't be buying.

 Your consumer rights on Black Friday